Tasmania has enormous potential in renewable energy.

 We will leverage a minimum of $1 of private investment for every public dollar spent to enable developers of energy storage systems to trial a portfolio of new energy storage technologies, including batteries and electrolysers for hydrogen production.

-Labor will provide energy efficiency upgrades for two thousand low income families around the state.
+Labor will provide energy efficiency upgrades for low income families around the state.

-Public housing tenants will receive energy efficiency upgrades such as water saving shower heads, draught proofing and insulation along with education to assist with lowering the power bill, with an average saving of $400 per household a year.
+Public housing tenants will receive energy efficiency upgrades such as water saving shower heads, draught proofing and insulation along with education to assist with lowering the power bill.

 Labor will take a leadership role in developing a network of electric vehicle charging stations for Tasmania.
 A carefully planned network of fast charging stations will extend the range of electric vehicles.
 This is crucial if we are to market Tasmania as an electric vehicle friendly place to visit.